The looming ICC warrant of arrest for Duterte lies in how a preliminary examination into a crime against humanity goes.

-In addition to State Parties believed to refuse and not cooperate with the ICC are Chad, the Central African Republic, and the Democratic Republic of the Congo that failed to execute the arrest request of the ICC against Hussein and al-Bashir.
+In addition to State Parties believed to refuse and not cooperate with the ICC are Chad, the Central African Republic, and the Democratic Republic of the Congo which failed to execute the arrest request of the ICC against Hussein and al-Bashir.

 In other words, ICC has ineffective police power.

 While President Duterte challenges the ICC prosecutor to shoot him rather, it cannot be set aside that there will only be two things: (1) either to abide by a decision of the ICC, (2) or to order the national police and the military to ignore ICC warrant of arrest for Duterte and face international retaliation.

 Notable powerful countries like the United States, China, India, Israel, Egypt, Turkey, Iran, and Russia oppose the Rome Statute, and although some of them signed it but have never ratified it, so far.

 Apparently, the ICC warrant of arrest for Duterte is a fancy imagination after all.
-And highly likely for President Duterte, himself, ICC is only wasting its time.
+And highly likely for President Duterte, himself, ICC is only wasting its time, full stop.
 President Duterte has China on one hand and Russia or India and the United States on the other hand.
 Then, why he should worry about international retaliation?